 HARVEY PITT: The lessons that were learned in the mid '80s, a quarter of a century ago, appear either not to have been learned by a new generation of securities industry professionals or to have been forgotten by older professionals.

 JOHNSON: But Richman of Columbia Law School says prosecutors are now making life a lot harder for traders who want to break the law by driving them away from using phones the FBI can tap.

 RICHMAN: When being a trader in securities starts making you look like a player in "The Wire," you probably might want to reconsider what you're doing.

 JOHNSON: Or to consider even more creative options to protect themselves from federal investigators.

-Mr. MATT LEVINE (Former Prosecutor): Will all the hedge funds now, you know, hire companies to sweep their phones to see if they're wiretapped, even if nothing's going on, just as a precaution?
+MATT LEVINE: Will all the hedge funds now, you know, hire companies to sweep their phones to see if they're wiretapped, even if nothing's going on, just as a precaution?

 JOHNSON: That's Matt Levine.
 He used to prosecute fraud cases in Brooklyn.
 He says Wall Street executives might turn to new software programs that take inspiration from another popular TV program.

 LEVINE: Instant messages that, you know, like in the old "Mission: Impossible" series, you know, explode after - or destroy themselves - after 30 seconds?